Community-led housing (CLH) is gaining traction in the capital, with growing appetite among local authorities and communities alike.

 For all of these challenges, Anna set out and evidenced the ways CLH can provide solutions.
 Watch the video below!

-NB: Videos of all speakers are available via our YouTube channel and subtitles are forthcoming.
+NB: Videos of all speakers are available via our YouTube channel, here.

 Spend the money!